 - Prepare the filling by simply adding all ingredients to the blender and mixing on medium speed until smooth (use your tamper tool to mash it down).

 - Once smooth, pour the filling over the crust and place in the oven for 45-50 minutes.
 If your oven is very strong like mine and browns the surface too fast, make sure to turn the cake once in a while so it browns evenly.

-- Once it's done, take it out, let cool down and store in the fridge overnight.
+- Once it's done, take it out, let cool down and store in the fridge overnight (it will firm up).